roots/docs/docs/sage/10.x/compiling-assets.md

 - `customizer.js` - JavaScript for the WordPress Customizer.
 - `editor.js` - JavaScript for the admin editor, i.e. custom Gutenberg blocks.

-It will also copy any files in the `images` or `fonts` directories under `/resources/assets/` into the `dist` directory with the other compiled files, but does not optimize or compress them.
+It will also copy any files in the `images` or `fonts` directories under `/resources/assets/` into the `public` directory with the other compiled files, but does not optimize or compress them.

 ### Adding new styles or scripts